syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/progress-bar/EJ2_ASP.MVC/getting-started.md

 ---

-# Getting Started with ASP.NET MVC ProgressBar Control
+# Getting Started with ASP.NET MVC Progress Bar Control

-This section briefly explains about how to include [ASP.NET MVC ProgressBar](https://www.syncfusion.com/aspnet-mvc-ui-controls/progressbar) control in your ASP.NET MVC application using Visual Studio.
+This section briefly explains about how to include [ASP.NET MVC Progress Bar](https://www.syncfusion.com/aspnet-mvc-ui-controls/progressbar) control in your ASP.NET MVC application using Visual Studio.

 ## Prerequisites